-Recently, on a sunny Saturday morning, Mr. FG and I were kayaking out on the river our neighborhood borders.
+Recently, on a sunny Saturday morning, we were kayaking out on the river our neighborhood borders.

 There were so many reasons to be happy and/or thankful.